8 Common Noises Your Car Makes and How To Fix Them

 8 Common Noises Your Car Makes and How To Fix It

 If you hear screeching or grinding sounds coming from your wheels, it is most likely that your brake pads are worn out and there is metal-to-metal contact.
-Most brake pads are designed with a little indicator built into them that squeak when your pads are getting low and need to be replaced.
+Most brake pads are designed with a little indicator built into them that squeaks when your pads are getting low and need to be replaced.

 If the brake pad material completely wears away, the metal backing will rub on your brake rotors and make a really bad grinding noiseOpens in a new tab.